fereidani/swait/README.md

 The `swait` library provides a utility to block the current thread until a given future is ready.
 This is particularly useful in scenarios where asynchronous operations need to be synchronized with blocking code.
 The name `swait` is derived from the term `await` in Rust, indicating a synchronous wait operation.
-The `swait` library originated from an attempt to improve the performance of the `pollster` crate through a pull request, which ultimately did not get merged.
+The `swait` library originated from an attempt to improve the performance of the `pollster` crate through a pull request, ~~which ultimately did not get merged~~.

 ## Features